Pacific School of Religion logo

 About Pacific School of Religion

-PSR is particularly renowned for its unwavering commitment to inclusivity and social justice.
-In a groundbreaking move, it graduated its first openly gay student in 1971 and has since remained a steadfast leader in advocating for LGBTQ+ people within the religious community.
-This commitment is epitomized by the 2000 establishment of the Center for Lesbian and Gay Studies in Religion and Ministry (CLGS), the first center of its kind dedicated to scholarship and education on sexuality and identity in faith.
-Additionally, PSR hosts the Center for Swedenborgian Studies, offering specialized training for ordination within the General Convention of Swedenborgian Churches, further showcasing its diverse academic strengths and dedication to preparing ministers for a complex world.
+PSR is a vanguard in advocating for LGBTQ+ people within the religious community.
+It proudly graduated its first openly gay student in 1971 and, in 2000, launched the groundbreaking Center for Lesbian and Gay Studies in Religion and Ministry (CLGS) – the first center of its kind dedicated to scholarship on sexuality, sexual orientation, and identity in faith.
+Additionally, the school houses the Center for Swedenborgian Studies, offering specialized training for ordination within the General Convention of Swedenborgian Churches, further exemplifying its diverse academic and ministerial pathways.
+For prospective students and families, PSR offers a vibrant, inclusive, and historically significant environment dedicated to justice-oriented theological education.

 Key Highlights

-• Established in 1866 as the Pacific Theological Seminary, making it the oldest Protestant seminary west of the Mississippi River.
+• Founded in 1866, PSR is the oldest Protestant seminary west of the Mississippi River.

-• Opened the Center for Lesbian and Gay Studies in Religion and Ministry (CLGS) in 2000, the first center of its kind globally.
+• Home to the Center for Lesbian and Gay Studies in Religion and Ministry (CLGS), the first center of its kind, established in 2000.

-• Known for its focus on pan-denominational issues and the study of world religions.
+• Known for its focus on pan-denominational issues and the significance of world religions.

-• Home to the Center for Swedenborgian Studies, which trains students for ordination in the General Convention of Swedenborgian Churches.
+• Hosts the Center for Swedenborgian Studies, certified to train students for Swedenborgian ordination.

 Timeline